tolik-punkoff/csharp-examples/README.md

 dynamic-notifyicon - Creates an icon in the system tray with dynamically updated
 		     text

+dynamic-notifyicon-2 - Creates an icon in the system tray with dynamically updated
+		     overlay images

 validate-ip - Validate IP (v4) without using regular expressions

 overlay-images - Images overlay and resize example (WindowsForms)